 Shelly is Cindy's daughter and was homeschooled from PreK-12th grade.
 She earned both her Bachelor's and Master's degree in English at Northeastern State University.
 She is an adjunct professor at Tulsa Community College, as well as a tutor in English at Cornerstone Tutorial Center and C.H.E.E.R.

 Composition III (Tues.
 1:30-2:50pm); Gr.
-9-12.
+9-11.
 This class is designed to prepare students for advanced writing, specifically how to identify, analyze, and respond to an argument by reading, annotating text, and writing about assigned stories and articles.
 They will also review concepts such as concise writing, revisions, sentence variety, and MLA formatting.
 Since the class is a continuation of Composition II, students will be expected to have mastered basic grammar and essay writing.
 Although no textbook is required, the purchase of The Little, Brown Handbook is recommended.
 During class, students will take part in activities such as in-class writing, small discussion groups, peer evaluations, and class discussion over readings.
 In addition to several shorter writing assignments, students will write two 4-page essays.
-This course is equivalent to one year of English and will prepare students for Composition IV.
+This will fulfill the composition requirements for one year of high-school English and will prepare students for Composition IV. .

-Introduction to Creative Fiction Writing (Tues.
-12:05-1:25pm); Gr .9-12.
+Creative Fiction Writing (Tues.
+12:05-1:25pm); Gr.
+9-12.
 This class is designed to cover several genres of story writing: General & Historical Fiction, Fantasy, and Science Fiction.
 Using both reading and writing as tools for the learning process, the student will be taught how to tell one genre from another and the “rules” for each genre.
 The students will learn about the Hero’s Journey and be expected to identify the different phases of the Hero’s Journey.
 Along with quizzes over the assigned readings, students will be expected to be ready to discuss the key aspect of each novel.
 One three-page story will be due at the end of each quarter, written in the style of the genre discussed that quarter.Instruction in basic grammar and composition will not be part of the curriculum.
-This course is equivalent to one year of English.
+This will fulfill the composition requirements for one year of high-school English.

 British Literature (Tues.
-2:55-4:15pm); Gr.
+1:30-2:50pm); Gr.
 9-12.
 This class is designed to introduce various works of British literature from the early Middle Ages through the 20th Century.
 Using both reading and writing as tools for the learning process, the student will read and analyze selected texts from several historical periods.
 The students will learn about significant literary works and authors such as: Beowulf, Chaucer’s The Canterbury Tales, the plays and poems of Shakespeare, Milton’s Paradise Lost, Jane Austin, Mary Shelley, Charles Dickens, and T.S.
 Eliot, as well as various British historical religious and political texts.
 Along with taking quizzes over the assigned readings, students will also be expected discuss the main aspect of each reading.
 Students will write several short essays in addition to two 3-page essays.
-This course is equivalent to one year of English.
+This will fulfill the composition requirements for one year of high-school English.

 Online and Distance Learning Classes